 The Victorian Planning Authority (VPA) is currently developing a high level framework to guide the region’s way forward.
-Further information about the work of the VPA can be found here.To find specific information about the La Trobe National Employment Cluster, please click here.
+Further information about the work of the VPA can be found here.To find specific information about the La Trobe National Employment and Innovation Cluster, please click here.

 Council is completing a number of foundation projects that will support a Structure Plan and Renewal Strategy that guides changes in the Precinct.
 These documents spell out a clear direction for the complete make-over of the existing area in the long-term.
 First signs of this change may start occurring within the next 5 years.

 An inclusive place for people to gather and exchange, a place that attracts people by the diversity and the choices it offers.